 Here is a list of classroom community books that are great for classroom team building activities.
-They set the stage for great discussions about:
+They set the stage for discussions about:

 - Working together